When my son asked if I can bring a dish to his school’s potluck to highlight cultural diversity, I snapped into my power pose.

 You too can try this amazingly tasty five-spice fried chicken recipe.
 Simple preparations.
 Quick cooking and awesome tasting.

-Make this and you too can be adored by a bunch 11-year-olds.
+Make this and you too can be adored by a bunch of 11-year-olds.

-In this recipe, we simply marinate chicken wings for at least 30 minutes or overnight in fridge for more flavorful results.
+In this recipe, we simply marinate chicken wings for at least one hour or overnight in fridge for more flavorful results.

 When ready to fry, cover in a light batter of an egg and cornstarch then deep fry for 10 minutes at 375°F until crispy.